AlexFletcher/cancer-risk-biomarkers/README.md

 # cancer-risk-biomarkers
 Code associated with the manuscript "A computational modelling approach for deriving biomarkers to predict cancer risk in premalignant disease"

-The provided code is in a number of files, which should all be stored in the same directory.
+The provided code is in a number of MATLAB .m files, which should all be stored in the same directory.

 A description of the files is provided below: